KeelStack-Labs/.github/CONTRIBUTING.md

     *   Clear steps to reproduce the issue.
     *   What you expected to happen vs. what actually happened.
     *   Relevant error logs or screenshots.
+  If possible, indicate severity (blocking, major, minor) and whether the issue affects production usage.

 ### ✨ Suggesting Features
 Have an idea for a new "AI-Native" feature?